yuehanwang17mcp/big-data-spring2018/week-02/WS01_Python-Intro.md

 print(1 != 2)
 # comparison functions also apply to strings
 print("abcd" == "abcd")
-# Pointers and their values can be compared.
+# Variables and their values can be compared.
 x = 1
 y = 2
-# compare values of pointers
+# compare values of variables
 print(x == y)
-# set x and y to be the same pointer
+# set x and y to be the same value
 x = y
 print(x)
 print(y)
 # check if x and y are THE SAME using the 'is' function.
 print(x is y)

+x = 1.0
+y = 1
+print(x == y)
+print(x is y)
 ```

 ### Lists

 Lists are a data structure designed for easy storage and access to data.
 They are initialized using by using `[ ]` to enclose a comma separated sequence of values.
-These values can be anything.
-Lists can either contain a series of the same type of values, or a heterogeneous mix of types.
+While lists *can* contain a series of values of the same type (integers, floats, etc.), this not required.
+Lists can comprise a heterogeneous mix of types (e.g., `["whoa, this is", 1, "crazy list", 0.0]`).
 We can access individual elements of a list, a subset of elements, or the whole list.
 Lists are mutable: we can modify their elements.

 Python deals with multiple data structures in a similar manner.
 For example lists, dictionaries, files, and and iterators work similarly.
 It's important to note that Python is 0-indexed.
 This means that the first element in a list is not accessed with `list[1]`.
 Rather, it is accessed with `list[0]`.
 This is the case with most programming languages, with some notable exceptions. `R` for example, is 1-indexed.